Table of Contents

 A psychotherapist can be an excellent source of support if depression or anxiety ratchet upwards during the holidays.
-Through the use of cognitive behavioral therapy, the therapist can guide you toward identifying disordered thought patterns that are sabotaging mental health during the holidays.
+Through the use of cognitive behavioral therapy, the therapist can guide you toward identifying disordered thought patterns that are sabotaging mental wellness during the holidays.
 By taking note of these dysfunctional thoughts and then reshaping them toward positive affirmations and constructive actions, these new healthy thought-behavior patterns can become important coping skills in recovery during the holidays and beyond.

 By accessing these tips it is absolutely possible to enjoy the sober holidays and begin the New Year with your recovery firmly intact.